Three houses connected by thin walkways over the water on the islands in Bocas del Toro, Panama

 Later on, another friend and I took a $1 water taxi to Isla Carenero and paid $10 entry to meet everyone else at the last party, which seemed like a fair compromise to me.
 The party was full, fun, your typical beach party vibe; my friends had had a great day and told me that the best party was on the second island.
 We had a great time at the after party, too!

-Visit the Floating Bar
+Sip Cocktails at the Floating Bar

 Just off the coast of Isla Colon is The Floating Bar, a pretty apt name if you ask me!
 They offer food and drinks, live music, and the chance to jump off their decking into the turquoise waters of the Caribbean sea below.
 You can also snorkel after sunset for a chance to see bioluminescent algae glowing below the surface.
 If you do want to snorkel, you’ll have to take your own equipment (if you don’t have any, ask at your accommodation if they have some you can borrow or rent!).

-Nivida Bat Cave Tour
+Do a Tour of Nivida Bat Cave

 I’m back at you with another tour that is technically a boat tour, but with a twist.
 Visiting Nivida bat cave is a truly unique experience, but probably not for you if you get claustrophobic.
 This trip is always part of a guided tour (a local family runs the tours to the caves, and you can do it as a standalone tour or as part of a longer tour that includes other stops).
 It’s a great way to see these amazing creatures in their natural habitat!
 You can usually book a tour that will pick you up with a shuttle bus (or boat) depending on where you’re staying.

-Water Sports
+Get Wild at Water Sports

 Now I could list each of these individually, but I think they’re pretty self explanatory.
 The most popular water sport to do in Bocas del Toro is snorkelling, of course, because what better way to get a close-up look at the coral reef?
-But there’s plenty more to do: kayaking, sailing, paddle boarding (SUP) and surfing (depending on the beach!)
+But there’s plenty more to do: kayaking, sailing, paddle boarding (SUP) and surfing (depending on the beach!).

 Leave a Comment